 - if you feel unwell, contact your GP or local hospital and tell them you may have been exposed to gas or carbon monoxide.

-Register white goods and other electrical appliances, including second-hand products, with the manufacturer so they can get in touch with you if there’s a safety issue.
-Or you can register them on registermyappliance.org.uk.
-You’ll need to know the brand name, the serial number, the model and when you bought it if you can remember.
+Register white goods and other electrical appliances, including second-hand products, with the manufacturer or registermyappliance.org.uk so you can find out if there’s a safety issue.
+You’ll need to know the brand name, serial number, the model and when you bought it if you can remember.

 It’s recommended that you get your wiring checked by a registered electrician within ten years of installation and every five years after that.
 You should also:

 - make sure you buy electrical appliances with a British or European safety mark